tamilarasan2001/M1_Projectgoal_util/1_Requirements/README.md

 * This system is based on Booking tickets
 * Cancel tickets
 * Can be able view all bokking records
-* change the prize of ticket
+* Admin change the prize of ticket
 * Easy to operate and understand

 # BENEFITS
  * For better experience
  * User Friendly
  * Provides flexibility
- * Can be able to Select the seats as per choice.
+ * Can be able to Select the seats as per choice
  # EXPLANATION
  Movie Ticket Booking System have few inbuilt features like Admin Login.
 Admin Can Change Price of a Ticket.
 Admin Can View the Reserved Tickets.
 Admin Exit System.
 User Login with Credatials.User View the Movies Avaliable.
 User Purchase a Ticket.
 User View the avaliable seats.
 User Cancel a Ticket.
 User Exit System.
  # SWOT ANALYSIS